 Day 2:Explore History and Craft Breweries

-This afternoon, see more of Asheville’s rich and diverse heritage with a tour by Hood Huggers, which guides visitors through historic Affrilachian (African American Appalachian) neighborhoods while sharing informative and entertaining stories of resilience.
-The Eagle Street tour passes by PennyCup Coffee at the YMI Cultural Center, which is dedicated to Black rights, social justice, and cultural preservation.
-Having just undergone renovations, the Center is expected to reopen in June 2024.
+This afternoon, see more of Asheville’s rich and diverse heritage with a tour by Hood Huggers (more info), which guides visitors through historic Affrilachian (African American Appalachian) neighborhoods while sharing informative and entertaining stories of resilience.
+The East End - Valley Street walking tour passes by PennyCup Coffee (more info) at the YMI Cultural Center (more info), which is dedicated to Black rights, social justice, and cultural preservation.
+The historic building which opened in 1893 reopened in 2025 after a two-year, $6.9 million renovation and now houses art galleries, classes, and performances.
 “Inside they have so many paintings and things showing the Black history of the neighborhood, and I just love the environment when I walk in,” says Virtuous.

-Afterward, have a nightcap at Ben’s Tune-Up, Asheville’s local sake brewery.
+Afterward, have a nightcap at Ben’s Tune-Up (more info), Asheville’s local sake brewery.
 “You can never go wrong with the apple sake, but they also have really good pineapple jalapeno,” says Virtuous.
-If beer is your preference, stop by the nearby Twin Leaf Brewery.
+If beer is your preference, stop by the nearby Twin Leaf Brewery (more info).
 Pouring from the nearly 20 taps are a panoply of styles, from its flagship Mexican lager and Belgian tripel to the more experimental rosemary IPA and coffee-infused brown ale.

 The Asheville Greenway is near the city’s River Arts District.